 The Maybank Group offers a comprehensive range of products and services that include commercial banking, investment banking, Islamic banking, offshore banking, leasing and hire purchase, insurance, factoring, trustee services, asset management, stock broking, nominee services, venture capital and Internet banking.

-Founded in 1935, United Overseas Bank (UOB) has charted steady growth over the years to establish itself as a leading bank in Asia with more than 500 offices across Asia Pacific, Western Europe and North America.
+Founded in 1935, United Overseas Bank (UOB) has charted steady growth and established itself as a leading bank in Asia with more than 500 offices across Asia Pacific, Western Europe and North America.
 Its asset management arm, UOB Asset Management, is one of Singapore’s most awarded fund managers with a growing regional presence.

 In 1974, UOB started its operations in Brunei Darussalam under Overseas Union Bank.
 The bank opened its second branch in Kuala Belait in 1984.
 The two branches took on UOB’s name when Overseas Union Bank merged with UOB in January 2002.
-On October 1, 2005, the bank relocated its branch office in Bandar Seri Begawan.
+Three years later, the bank relocated its branch office in Bandar Seri Begawan.

 In 2015, UOB Brunei divested its retail banking business.
 Since then, their focus as a bank is in wholesale banking, onboarding and providing banking services and facilities such as current accounts, time deposits, remittance services, overdraft, trade finance, term loans, working capital and project financing facilities, loan syndication and transaction banking.

 UOB Brunei was named the Brunei International Project Finance Bank of the Year 2019 at the Asian Banking & Finance Corporate and Investment Banking Awards.
 The UOB Group received a total of 13 awards at the combined awards ceremony.